open-xchange/appsuite-frontend/documentation/features/metrics/03-analytics-solutions.md

 - language: the one defined in the user setting of OX App Suite
 - version: the current version of OX App Suite
-- capabilities: the current version of OX App Suite
+- capabilities: a list of active capablities

 To submit this data to Google Analytics you have to setup corresponding [custom dimensons](https://support.google.com/analytics/answer/2709828) and specifiy mappings in the OX App Suite property file.